platformsh/platformsh-docs/overview/workflow.md

 ## Use any methodology

-You can have just a traditional Development -> Staging -> production workflow.
+You can have just a traditional Development -> Staging -> Production workflow.

 But... you can also create as many branches for your code as you would like.
 And Platform.sh will give you a hierarchical view of these branches.
 So for